 - Use a fancy cake plate.
 Did you receive one of these as a wedding gift and never use it?
 Add to the “fancy” level by pulling it out and using it to display this stunning cake.

 - Let the cake be a centerpiece, too.
 While we will store it in the fridge, you want it to come to room temperature before you slice into it.
-Take it out of the refrigerator in advance and let it warm up while guests and family members swoon over it.
+Take it out of the refrigerator in advance and let it warm while guests and family members swoon.

 Frequently Asked Questions